top of page

 Produce is mostly bought in the Mercado Central, direct from the grower on their farm, at the neighborhood market, or at one of the many farmers markets in town.
 We happen to have a great local Sunday farmers market that we frequent and a Saturday organic market in the nearby town.

-If you are lucky you live in an area where your neighbors grow produce, they are usually generous enough to share with you or sell for a very reasonable price.
+If you are lucky you live in an area where your neighbors grow produce, they usually grow much more than they can consume and are generous enough to share with you or sell for a very reasonable price.
 You may also make a connection with a local fisherman who will sell his daily catch.
 If this is the case you should show your appreciation by offering to assist in anyway you can.
 Helping in the garden, etc...goes a long way in establishing good neighbors.

 We are also blessed with a great neighbor who has an extensive garden.
 She frequently knocks on our door to deliver a basket of freshly harvested produce!
 So far we have been the recipients of Tomato's, Cucumber, Oranges, Mandarin, lemons, Green beans, lettuce, Herbs, Onions, potatoes, melons, and Figs!
 Pomegranates, more citrus fruits, Avocados, and persimmons are just about to ripen.